 Did this book climb the Tehachapi pass in the bag of someone on a train coming to settle at the top of the mountain?
 Was it kept on the shelf at the little train station downtown?
 Perhaps a local doctor kept it in their office?
 Perhaps there was a Madam who kept it in her room.
-Maybe there was a schoolmarm who used it to teach her students to read.
+Maybe there was a schoolmarm that used it to teach her students to read.

 Who could have read this type of book only 10 years before the turn of the century?
 Who had the education to read its pages?

-In the year 1889, the year this book was published, President Grover Cleveland signed a bill admitting North Dakota, South Dakota, Montana and Washington as US states.
+In the year 1889, the year this book was published, President Grover Cleveland signed a bill admitting North Dakota, South Dakota, Montana, and Washington as US states.